 Accuracy of Genomic Data

-Lowering the genome sequencing cost is not the only milestone however.
+Lowering the genome sequencing cost is not the only milestone, however.
 First and foremost, the information obtained must come accurately and quickly.
 In his book “The $1000 Genome: The Revolution in DNA Sequencing and the New Era of Personalized Medicine”, Kevin Davies discusses the development of next-generation sequencing (NGS) technology and the impending achievement of producing genome sequencing data while breaking the $1000 cost barrier2.
-The advent NGS has ushered in an era of a cost-effective, accurate, and high-throughput means of genomic sequencing3.
+The advent of NGS has ushered in an era of a cost-effective, accurate, and high-throughput means of genomic sequencing3.
 Next-generation sequencing is a parallel sequencing platform allowing multiple regions of a genome to be analyzed in a single reaction4.
 That is, multiple genes can be examined in just one reaction increasing the utility of genomic sequencing for clinical diagnostics.

 Speed and Costs

 This NGS approach has allowed an extraordinary reduction in both the speed and cost of sequencing while maintaining high accuracy.
 What once took years now only takes days.
 In addition to the approach of NGS itself, the equipment and data handling (via the use of bioinformatics) are integral components of the new technology.
-For example, the new sequencer called the HiSeq X from our parent company, Illumina, is reported to be capable of producing up to an astounding 1.8 terabases of data from a 3-day run.
+For example, the new sequencer called the HiSeq X from our parent company, Illumina is reported to be capable of producing up to an astounding 1.8 terabases of data from a 3-day run.
 Further, this is achieved at 30X coverage (the number of times each base is read by the machine).

 Using this Technology

 Next-generation sequencing is now providing a reduced-cost means to perform WGS making it more assessable for the reasons that were previously attributed to WES.
 The application of NGS has challenged and reduced the WES price advantage.
-The availability of accurate and cost-effective sequencing to diagnostic laboratories and doctors’ offices will make it possible to rapidly determine if someone has a predisposition to develop a particular disease, if a person even has a rare genetic disorder, and how to best treat an individual´s disease.
+The availability of accurate and cost-effective sequencing to diagnostic laboratories and doctors’ offices will make it possible to rapidly determine if someone has a predisposition to developing a particular disease if a person even has a rare genetic disorder, and how to best treat an individual´s disease.
 Targeted therapy will be a reality that can help alleviate symptoms of a condition while limiting the trial and error that can lead to suboptimal treatment plans.
 It will also help to reduce the anguish and stress of the unknown and decrease the incidence of detrimental misdiagnoses.

 There are some things to watch out for when applying NGS to the clinical setting.
 Knowing too much can also lead to anguish and focusing on the negatives associated with having the genetic information.
 For this, genetic counseling is paramount as an adjunct to genomic diagnostics7.
 The process proposed by Berg et al. (“binning”) can allow for systematic WGS data management (in a category-based manner) that is needed for patient consent and education7.

-Combing speed, accuracy, and comprehensiveness in sequencing has great utility in both clinical and non-clinical endeavors.
+Combing speed, accuracy, and comprehensiveness in sequencing have great utility in both clinical and non-clinical endeavors.
 In a study by Belkadi et al published this year, it was determined that WGS is more efficient than WES for detecting disease-causing mutations even within exome regions8.
-For non-clinical research endeavors, WGS is a more universal approach allowing application to non-human species.
+For non-clinical research endeavors, WGS is a more universal approach allowing the application to non-human species.
 For example, it can be difficult to identify mutations that may be introduced when generating new organism variants using traditional techniques.
 However, the NGS approach to WGS allows full and accurate characterization of the mutant genome rapidly and cost-effectively9.
 Next-generation sequencing technology has also allowed increased accessibility to bacterial genome characterization needed in response to infectious disease outbreaks, becoming a component of routine diagnostic laboratories10.

 1) Special report: exome sequencing for clinical diagnosis of patients with suspected genetic disorders.
 Technology Evaluation Center Assessment Program Executive summary.2013;28(3):1-4